osmus/teachosm.org/collections/_posts/2022-07-18-announcing-collab-grants.md

 - Grants are currently only available to groups in the United States.
 We hope to expand this in future years.
 - All activities must be concluded by December 15, 2022.
 We will consider applications for activities covering the entire academic year on a case-by-case basis.

-*The Fall 2022 Grant Application period is a pilot and guidelines may be adjusted.
-Please review guidelines before submitting an application.*

 ### Evaluation
-Applications will be reviewed by the TeachOSM Steering Committee and OpenStreetMap US, based on the following aspects:
+Applications will be reviewed based on the following aspects:

 **1. Localization:** Does the activity improve OpenStreetMap data locally or otherwise have a local impact?